Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - To use Exclude Objects function, see here: https://docs.mainsail.xyz/features/exclude_objects

 - To use Timelapse function, see here: https://github.com/mainsail-crew/moonraker-timelapse/blob/main/docs/configuration.md
+  - PDF with settings can be found here: [Instructions for timelapse (corrected).pdf](https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad/files/9842081/Instructions.for.timelapse.corrected.pdf)

 - To display thumbnails on screen, see here: https://klipperscreen.readthedocs.io/en/latest/Thumbnails/